flounderK/codebreaker2023/README.md

 Any similarities to real persons, entities, or events is coincidental.

 # Writeups by task

+Please note that some parts of this writeup are still WIP

 - [Task 1 - Find the Unknown Object - (General programming, database retrieval)](/task1/README.md)
 - [Task 2 - Extract the Firmware - (Hardware analysis, Datasheets)](/task2/README.md)
 - [Task 3 - Analyze the Firmware - (Emulation)](/task3/README.md)